marbx/MozillaThunderbirdAddon/Adresslabel/README.md

 My first Addon

-I don't want to develop this furhter
+I don't want to continue this.

 How to find a maintainer?